-Some of this information applies to all students, but much is specific to those in New York City.
-If you live elsewhere, we recommend you look at local policies and services.
-If you don't know where to start, families of children with disabilities can reach out to the federally-funded parent center serving their area for information and support.
+Some of this information is for all students, but much is specific to those in New York City.
+If you live somewhere else, you should look at local policies and services.
+If you don't know where to start, you can reach out to the parent center for your area.

-In 2000, the National Reading Panel -- a team of educators, scientists, and other experts, brought together by Congress to review the research on the best ways to teach children to read -- issued an important report [PDF] summarizing the “five pillars” of literacy instruction: phonological awareness, phonics, fluency, vocabulary, and comprehension.
-Direct instruction in each of these areas, described below, is especially important for struggling readers.
+In 2000, the National Reading Panel -- a team of educators, scientists, and other experts, brought together by Congress to find the best ways to teach children to read -- issued an important report [PDF] about the “five pillars” of literacy instruction.
+These five pillars are phonological awareness, phonics, fluency, vocabulary, and comprehension.
+Direct teaching in each of these areas, seen below, is especially important for struggling readers.

 - In pre-K, children develop pre-reading, or "emergent literacy," skills that they will need to become successful readers in the future.

-- In kindergarten and first grade, children break the "code" that links print and spoken language, learning how to link written letters with the sounds those letters represent.
+- In kindergarten and first grade, children break the "code" that links print and spoken language, learning how written letters go with the sounds those letters represent.

-- From second to fifth grade, children strengthen decoding skills and their ability to recognize words quickly and easily, and they learn strategies for making sense of what they read.
+- From second to fifth grade, children boost decoding skills and their ability to recognize words quickly and easily.
+They also learn strategies for making sense of what they read.

-- From sixth to twelfth grade, students continue to develop vocabulary and reading comprehension skills as they read more and more complex and specialized texts.
+- From sixth to twelfth grade, students continue to develop vocabulary and reading comprehension skills as they read more and more difficult texts.

-When children are read to and have early experiences with books, they learn about the purpose of print -- that books tell stories, which stay the same every time they're read.
+When children are read to and have early experiences with books, they learn that print has meaning and books tell stories.
 They learn how to hold a book and when to turn the page, and that words are read from left to right and from the top of the page to the bottom.

-Another important skill is alphabet knowledge -- learning the ABCs.
-Children who can identify the letters of the alphabet are better prepared to become readers.
+They also learn the ABC's.
+Children who recognize the letters of the alphabet are better prepared to become readers.